[Updated through 2021]

 States rely on cigarette tax stamps and wholesaler audits to insure states taxes are paid.
 Stamps are easily counterfeited, however, and non-cigarette tobacco products are even harder to track.
 Tobacco tax evasion cases are rarely reported but happen throughout the country, particularly in high tax states.

 About the author.
-Brian Mahany is a tax attorney in private practice.
+Brian Mahany is a whistleblower lawyer.
 He is former state revenue commissioner for the State of Maine and a former participant in a Federation of Tax Administrators tobacco tax evasion roundtable.
-He can be reached at or by telephone at (414) 704-6731 (direct).
+His firm has handled whistleblower cases in approximately 40 states.
+Brian can be reached at or by telephone at 202.800.9791.
 All inquiries kept in complete confidence and subject to the attorney -client privilege.